HOME

 Cormac sets up his camp at Droim Dámhgháire (Knocklong) and Fiacha sets up at Ceann Chláire (Glenbrohane).

-The siege lasts over a year and includes five battles between the opposing armies.
-When the battles fail to bring the Munstermen to submission, Cormac's druids dry up all sources of water in the area, and the siege begins.
+e battles fail to bring the Munstermen to submission, Cormac's druids dry up all sources of water in the area, and the siege begins.

 This act nearly drove the Munstermen to death.
 Fiacha turned to the powerful Munster druid Mug Ruith for aid.
-He restored the water supply.
-The Munstermen regain their strength and with Mogh Ruith's help, they defeat Cormac and drive his army out of Munster.
+He restored the water.
+The Munste

 The Decision to invade Munster

-The Journey from the Hill of Tara to the Hill of Knocklong
+The Journey from Tara to Clonard

 The Battles at the Ford